A Letter From The Director of the Franklin Pierce Center for Intellectual Property

 IP CENTER TO WELCOME ACCOMPLISHED FACULTY MEMBERS

 My second year as Director of the Franklin Pierce Center for Intellectual Property (FPCIP) and Professor of Law at the University of New Hampshire School of Law has really flown by.
 I’ve enjoyed my teaching responsibilities immensely because our JD and graduate students are so smart and engaged.
 The lectures and conferences that took place under the aegis of FPCIP went very well, and the future for even more expansive FPCIP programming looks very bright indeed.
 I’m thrilled that Tonya Evans and Ryan Vacca are joining our faculty, and the addition of Megan Carpenter as Dean really reinforces our institutional position as an Intellectual Property law powerhouse.
-I look forward to an even better third academic year here at a truly terrific place, the University of New Hampshire School of Law.
+I look forward to an even better third academic year here at a truly terrific place.

-Professor of Law and Director of the Franklin Pierce Center for Intellectual Property Ann Bartow made scholarly presentations at a variety of conferences and venues, including: The Intellectual Property Scholars’s Conference at Stanford Law School in August, the International Trademark Association’s Leadership Training in November, and the Asian Intellectual Property Scholar’s Conference at the Singapore Management University in Singapore in February (where she also presented at a second conference on Methodologies in IP Research later in the week).
-She also delivered a trademark lecture at Nanyang University Business School in Singapore in February, and in March spoke at the Internet Works in Progress Conference at Santa Clara University School of Law, delivered the keynote lecture on copyright misuse at John Marshall Law School in Chicago, and spoke at the Boston College School of Law Symposium on UCC & IP Licensing/Exhaustion.
+Professor of Law and Director of the Franklin Pierce Center for Intellectual Property Ann Bartow made scholarly presentations at a variety of conferences and events, including: The Intellectual Property Scholars’s Conference at Stanford Law School in August, the International Trademark Association’s Leadership Training in November, and the Asian Intellectual Property Scholar’s Conference at the Singapore Management University in Singapore in February (where she also presented at a second conference on Methodologies in IP Research later in the week).
+She also delivered a trademark lecture at Nanyang University Business School in Singapore in February.
+In March, Bartow spoke at the Internet Works in Progress Conference at Santa Clara University School of Law, delivered the keynote lecture on copyright misuse at John Marshall Law School in Chicago, and spoke at the Boston College School of Law Symposium on UCC & IP Licensing/Exhaustion.
 In May, Bartow delivered a copyright lecture at Beijing Jiao Tong University.
-She also attended the Global Legal Skills Conference at the Facultad Libre de Derecho de Monterrey in Monterrey, Mexico; taught U.S. Copyright Law at Tsinghua University in Beijing China in Summer 2016 and will do so again this coming summer; taught Internet Law at Sung Kyun Kwan University in Seoul, South Korea in Summer 2016; and moderated the Professors’ Panel at the INTA Annual Meeting in Barcelona, Spain a few weeks ago.
+She also attended the Global Legal Skills Conference at the Facultad Libre de Derecho de Monterrey in Monterrey, Mexico; taught U.S. Copyright Law at Tsinghua University in Beijing China in Summer 2016 and will do so again this coming summer; taught Internet Law at Sung Kyun Kwan University in Seoul, South Korea in Summer 2016; and moderated the Professors’ Panel at the INTA Annual Meeting in Barcelona, Spain earlier this spring.
 Bartow also published an article in the St. John’s Law Review entitled “Patent Law, Copyright Law and the Girl Germs Effect.”

 Professor Stan Kowalski partnered with International Technology Transfer Institute clinic students Dr. Christian Hans and Dr. Chris Sullivan to present a series of lectures in Washington, D.C. in December.
 “Session on Patent Landscaping” was presented to a delegation of Algerian professionals at the Commercial Law Development Program.
 In March, Kowalski and a group of students welcomed two delegations of IP professionals – including judges, lawyers, and technology transfer officers – from China to the UNH Law campus as part of a World Affairs Council of New Hampshire program, sponsored by the U.S. Department of State, Bureau of Education and Cultural Affairs.
 In May, Kowalski delivered a lecture at Instituto Nacional de la Propiedad Industrial (INPI) in Argentina entitled “Global Development: Megatrends, Innovation Ecosystems and the Intellectual Property Paradigm Challenge,” and Kowalski continued his collaborations with the WIPO Global Challenges Division, contributing to a report that addresses patents and the development and distribution of and access to critically important drugs.
 Throughout the year, Kowalski served on the Law Peer Review committee for merit review of applicants to the Fulbright Specialist Program, and he also served as an ad-hoc Ph.D. external dissertation review committee member for Dr. Reed Beall, in graduate studies at the Interdisciplinary School of Health Sciences at the University of Ottawa.